23rdSchemer/SANNG-Guile-Edition/README.md

 note1:  Since update 1, "ngo" uses two functions: "run-normalized" and "dno" (denormalized-output).
 These can be split up and increase the usefulness of the program

+run-normalized/4 takes an input set, an output set, a neural network and an ideal-MSE, normalizes the input and output, trains the neural network with the data and returns the last configuration of the neural network.

+dno/2 takes a fully configured neural network and a non-normalized input vector, it then normalizes the input vector, runs it through the neural network and denormalizes the output.

-run-normalized is useful if you want to save a neural net for future updates and outputs:
+together, these are useful if you want to save a neural net for future updates and outputs:
 For example:
-for some training-set and network, we could declare (define network_2 (run-normalized (car training-set) (cadr training-set) network ideal-MSE)) then later call (run-normalized (car training-set-2) (cadr training-set-2) network_2 ideal-MSE) and train the net some more
+for some training-set and network, we could declare (define network_2 (run-normalized (car training-set) (cadr training-set) network ideal-MSE)), this saves the neural network configurtaion for future use. we could then call (run-normalized (car training-set-2) (cadr training-set-2) network_2 ideal-MSE) after recieving further data and train the net some more

-We can then combine run-normalized with dno and get a sort of delayed and reusable ngo for example if we run (dno network_2 input) for some input, it would be as if we initially ran (ngo training-set network ideal-MSE input), but it can be useful to split these processes up and to be able to save a trained neural network
+We can then combine run-normalized with dno and get a sort of delayed and reusable ngo for example if we run (dno network_2 input) for some input, it would be as if we initially ran (ngo training-set network ideal-MSE input), but it can be useful to split these processes up and to be able to save a trained neural network.

+That's all for now, but I'm sure I'll be adding more features later.
-as always, see the source code for further documentation
+See the source code for further documentation.

-note2:  be sure to play close attention to what the program is doing with the four global variables, you may very well want to modify these depending on the way you are implementing the neural network.